Mental Health Therapy in Kentucky

 Filters

-Tom Clark is a mental health professional, providing both online and in-person sessions.
-Services include therapy for teen & preteen (11 - 18), adults (18+), and seniors (65+).
-Tom has experience working with Gay People, Lesbians, Sex Workers, and Single Mothers.
-They accept HSA, Mastercard, and Venmo, and may offer sliding scale payment options to help with the cost of treatment.
-Get in touch to see how therapy can fit your goals and schedule.

-Linda Rose is a mental health professional, providing both online and in-person sessions.
+John Hensley is a mental health professional, providing both online and in-person sessions.
 Services include therapy for children (0 - 10), teen & preteen (11 - 18), adults (18+), and seniors (65+).
-Linda has experience working with Gay People and Lesbians.
-They also have experience working with Christian clients and provide faith-sensitive care while welcoming people of all backgrounds.
-They accept American Express, Cash, and Check.
+John is in-network with insurance providers including Aetna, Behavioral Health Systems, and BlueCross BlueShield.
 Get in touch to see how therapy can fit your goals and schedule.

-Amanda Patrick is an Associate Marriage And Family Therapist, providing both online and in-person sessions.
-Services include therapy for children (0 - 10), teen & preteen (11 - 18), adults (18+), and seniors (65+).
-Amanda has experience working with Bisexual People, Gay People, People Living with HIV/AIDS, Intersex People, Lesbians, Nonbinary People, Queer People, Racial Justice Advocates, Sex Workers, Single Mothers, and Transgender People.
-They accept American Express, Cash, and Check.
+Chelsea Clements is a Counselor, providing online sessions.
+Services include therapy for adults (18+) and seniors (65+).
+Chelsea is in-network with insurance providers including Anthem, Optum, and UnitedHealthcare.
+They accept American Express, Discover, and HSA.
 Get in touch to see how therapy can fit your goals and schedule.

-Jaliah Day-Klaiber is a Clinical Social Worker/therapist, providing both online and in-person sessions.
-Services include therapy for teen & preteen (11 - 18) and adults (18+).
-Jaliah has experience working with Bisexual People, Gay People, People Living with HIV/AIDS, Lesbians, Nonbinary People, Queer People, Racial Justice Advocates, Single Mothers, and Transgender People.
-Jaliah is in-network with insurance providers including Anthem, BlueCross BlueShield, and Humana.
-They accept American Express, Cash, and Check.
+Jennifer Coulter is an Associate Marriage And Family Therapist, providing online sessions.
+Services include therapy for children (0 - 10), teen & preteen (11 - 18), and adults (18+).
+They accept Discover, HSA, and Mastercard, and may offer sliding scale payment options to help with the cost of treatment.
 Get in touch to see how therapy can fit your goals and schedule.

-Denise Greene is a Clinical Social Worker/therapist.
+Chris Ardrey is a Clinical Social Worker/therapist, providing both online and in-person sessions.
 Services include therapy for children (0 - 10), teen & preteen (11 - 18), and adults (18+).
-Denise is in-network with insurance providers including Humana, Medicaid, and Optum.
-They accept American Express, Cash, and Check.
+They also have experience working with Christian clients and provide faith-sensitive care while welcoming people of all backgrounds.
+Chris is in-network with insurance providers including Aetna, Anthem, and BlueCross BlueShield.
 Get in touch to see how therapy can fit your goals and schedule.

-Ivory Howell is a mental health professional, providing both online and in-person sessions.
+Jaylee Cunningham is a Marriage And Family Therapist, providing online sessions.
 Services include therapy for adults (18+).
-Ivory has experience working with Bisexual People, Gay People, Lesbians, Nonbinary People, Racial Justice Advocates, and Transgender People.
-Ivory is in-network with insurance providers including Aetna, Anthem, and BlueCross BlueShield.
-They accept American Express, Cash, and Check.
+They also have experience working with Christian clients and provide faith-sensitive care while welcoming people of all backgrounds.
+They accept American Express, Discover, and Mastercard.
 Get in touch to see how therapy can fit your goals and schedule.

-Ken Caselden is a Counselor, providing both online and in-person sessions.
-Services include therapy for teen & preteen (11 - 18), adults (18+), and seniors (65+).
-Ken is in-network with insurance providers including Aetna, Anthem, and BlueCross BlueShield.
-They accept Bank transfer, American Express, and Cash, and may offer sliding scale payment options to help with the cost of treatment.
+Jen Baffi is a Counselor, providing both online and in-person sessions.
+Services include therapy for children (0 - 10), teen & preteen (11 - 18), and adults (18+).
+Jen is in-network with insurance providers including Aetna, BlueCross BlueShield, and Cigna.
+They accept Cash, Check, and Discover, and may offer sliding scale payment options to help with the cost of treatment.
 Get in touch to see how therapy can fit your goals and schedule.

+Tiffany Thomas is a Licensed Professional Counselor, providing both online and in-person sessions.
+Services include therapy for teen & preteen (11 - 18) and adults (18+).
+Tiffany is in-network with insurance providers including Anthem, Optum, and United Medical Resources (UMR).
+They accept American Express, Discover, and HSA, and may offer sliding scale payment options to help with the cost of treatment.
+Get in touch to see how therapy can fit your goals and schedule.

-Stacie Rutar-Combs is a Clinical Social Worker/therapist, providing both online and in-person sessions.
-Services include therapy for teen & preteen (11 - 18), adults (18+), and seniors (65+).
-They also have experience working with Christian clients and provide faith-sensitive care while welcoming people of all backgrounds.
-They accept Bank transfer, American Express, and Cash.
+Mandy West is a mental health professional, providing both online and in-person sessions.
+Services include therapy for children (0 - 10), teen & preteen (11 - 18), adults (18+), and seniors (65+).
+Mandy is in-network with insurance providers including Aetna, BlueCross BlueShield, and CareSource.
 Get in touch to see how therapy can fit your goals and schedule.

 Mental Health in Kentucky